Vitamin C (ascorbic acid) has antioxidant properties. Antioxidants are believed to be protective against diseases such as heart disease and cancer.

 Vitamin C (ascorbic acid) is required for the hydroxylation of the amino acids lysine and proline.
 This crucial step allows these amino acids to be incorporated into the growing collagen strand.

 Large amounts of vitamin C (ascorbic acid) are stored in the adrenal cortex and are necessary for the synthesis of adrenal hormones.

-Patients who do not ingest adequate amounts of vitamin C (ascorbic acid) may experience signs and symptoms of deficiency including bleeding gums and poor wound healing.
+Patients who do not ingest adequate amounts of vitamin C (ascorbic acid), such as older adults, those with chronic disease, patients with chronic use disorder as well as those who smoke cigarettes, are at increased risk.
+Signs and symptoms of deficiency include bleeding gums and poor wound healing.
 Taking vitamin C promotes the absorption of dietary iron.

 Scurvy is a disease caused by vitamin C (ascorbic acid) deficiency.
-Patients with this disease may experience symptoms such as bleeding gums, poor wound healing, bruising, or hemorrhage.
+In the early stages of deficiency, symptoms may include malaise and weakness.
+Patients with more advanced presentation, may experience symptoms such as bleeding gums, poor wound healing, bruising, or hemorrhage.
 Scurvy can be treated by ingesting vitamin C rich foods or by taking vitamin C supplements.